 Getting sand in the eyes is extremely painful plus dangerous.
 Small sand particles can scratch the eye and can create permanent damage.
-By wearing a safety glass at those places can protect eyes from such circumstances.
+Wearing safety glasses in those places can protect the eyes from such circumstances.

 22. Block Plane / Jack Plane

-A jack plane construction tool commonly a woodworking bench plane that is used indoor and window woodworks for dressing timber down to size in preparation for truing and edge jointing.
+A jack plane construction tool commonly a woodworking bench plane that is used indoors and window woodwork for dressing timber down to size in preparation for truing and edge jointing.

-Polisher construction tools mainly in use for smoothening the wood or marble flooring surfaces.
+Polisher construction tools are mainly in use for smoothening wood or marble flooring surfaces.

 24. Measuring Box

 It is an important construction tool to measure the proper volume of cement, sand, and aggregate on the construction site.

 Since it has fixed specific dimensions [300mm X 300mm X 400mm (length x width x depth)], there is no need to weigh aggregate every time.